David Collins (lieutenant governor): Lieutenant Governor of Van Diemen's Land

 Collins arrived at the Derwent River with most of the evacuees from Port Phillip in February 1804 on board the vessel Ocean.
 He knew that Lieutenant John Bowen had already established a military outpost on the Derwent five months previously at Risdon Cove and was aware there was ample food and water in the region to support a settlement.

 Instead of combining with Bowen's outpost at Risdon Cove, Collins chose to establish a new settlement on the opposite side of the Derwent at a site with a good supply of fresh water, which he called Sullivans Cove after a colonial administrator named John Sullivan.
 This settlement soon became the town of Hobart, which Collins named in honour of the British Secretary of State for war and the colonies Lord Hobart.

 In May 1804, the soldiers of the New South Wales Corps stationed at Risdon Cove conducted a massacre of Aboriginal people.
 In response, Collins ordered the closure of the Risdon Cove settlement and returned the detachment of soldiers to Sydney.
 Governor King also gave Collins jurisdictional authority over the whole of the island with the title of Lieutenant Governor of Van Diemen's Land.

 The nascent settlement at Hobart remained largely ignored by the colonial administrators in London, and Collins was forced into a situation of self-sufficiency.
 As a result, the convicts became important workers and food gatherers for the population at Hobart, with Collins displaying leniency toward them.
 Convict kangaroo hunters who journeyed into the interior regions played a significant role in providing food.
 Collins turned a blind eye when these hunters either came into conflict with Aboriginal people or when corrupt officials like his second-in-charge, Edward Lord, profited immensely from controlling the trade in kangaroo meat.

-Some of the convicts who ventured into the rural grasslands maintained by Aboriginal firestick farming during Collins' administration were able to live beyond the reach of colonial authority and became influential bushrangers who had significant power in the supply of food to the settlements.
+Some of the convicts who ventured into the rural grasslands maintained by Aboriginal firestick farming during Collins's administration were able to live beyond the reach of colonial authority and became influential bushrangers who had significant power in the supply of food to the settlements.

 Death

 Collins died suddenly in 1810 after a short illness while still in office as the Lieutenant-Governor of Van Diemen's Land.
 He was buried in what is now St David's Park in Hobart.

-Collins left no published account of his work as Lieutenant-Governor at Port Phillip, nor later as the founder of Hobart due to his deputy, Lieutenant Edward Lord, methodically burning all government documentation soon after Collins' death.
+Collins left no published account of his work as Lieutenant-Governor at Port Phillip, nor later as the founder of Hobart due to his deputy, Lieutenant Edward Lord, methodically burning all government documentation soon after Collins's death.